 The class teacher is available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school, so that similar strategies can be used.
 Please contact them to arrange a mutually convenient time.
-The SENCo is also available to meet with you to discuss your child's progress or any concerns/worries you may have.
+The SENCo or Assistant SENCo are also available to meet with you to discuss your child's progress or any concerns/worries you may have and look at advice and strategies for you to support your child.
 All information from outside professionals will be discussed with the person involved directly, or where this is not possible, in a report.
 For our funded children, School Based Plans and targets will be reviewed with your involvement every term.